KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

  * 1. Size the round handle according to the diameter custom property.
  * 2. For the handle to be visible in Windows High-Contrast Mode, we apply a
  *    thin semi-transparent (or fully transparent) border.
+ *    Kind thanks to Adrian Roselli for the tip:
  *    https://twitter.com/aardrian/status/1379786724222631938?s=20
  * 3. Absolutely position the handle on top of the icons, vertically centered
  *    within the container and offset by the spacing amount on the left.